 These days, it can often feel as though every Tom, Dick and Harry has an opinion on just about any topic on the internet.
 Due to the various social media outlets readily available and utilised, we can easily share our thoughts online often without the direct ramifications or criticism that might arise if someone were to make a controversial comment in-person.
 Personally, I have found on instagram that the more opinionated and firm someone is about their belief on a certain topic, the more exposure they receive.
-This is particularly the case in the health and fitness industry, whereby there exists a plethora of accounts that put forward their views on various topics ranging from diet-culture and calorie-counting, to techniques and form the in the gym.
+This is particularly the case in the health and fitness industry, whereby there exists a plethora of accounts that put forward their views on various topics ranging from diet-culture and calorie-counting, to techniques and form in the gym.
 It seems like the more outspoken or unwavering an opinion is, the more exposure that particular page will receive.

 If you have no idea what I am talking about, then you probably don’t have an instagram or facebook account in which case I applaud you for being such a unique person (but I also question who you brag to about any of your achievements?).
 If you spend two minutes on instagram and in the health and fitness category, you will stumble across many controversial, and polarising opinions.
 There’s the accounts which were created for the single purpose of criticising “diet-culture”, sprouting it as more harmful than cardiovascular disease or cancer.
-Then on the other side of the coin, there’s the accounts that promote the ketogenic diet as the answer to all of your weight problems, or the pages that are bewilderingly promoting juice cleanses and detoxes as most effective way to lose weight.
+Then on the other side of the coin, there’s the accounts that promote the ketogenic diet as the answer to all of your weight problems, or the pages that are bewilderingly promoting juice cleanses and detoxes as the most effective way to lose weight.

 Whilst it makes sense that outlandish and controversial topics derive significant attention, it’s important to remain honest, accurate and objective in the information you disseminate.
 Moreover, a lot of discussion topics on the internet are complex and do not have a single definitive answer.
 From this perspective, I would argue that it’s okay to take the middle-ground on controversial and complex topics, even if this means not receiving as much exposure or attention as you’d hope.
 Obviously there are topics where strongly held views and opinions are justified because of scientific backing or just general moral obligations of being a decent human being (topics such as promotion of exercise as well at the black lives matter movement spring to mind), but the discussion of debatable topics with no clear answer doesn’t automatically mean you have to take a particular side and never deviate from that viewpoint.